20 things to do in Cebu City and surroundings

 Cebu island is one of the most visited islands of the Philippines and I was wondering why, as many people said they did not like it.
-So I spent 2 days over there and visited as many things as possible to give you some ideas about the best places to see in Cebu:
+So I spent 2 days over there and visited as many things as possible to give you some ideas.

 1. shopping mall SM Cebu – the second biggest shopping mall in the Philippines after the Mall of Asia in Manila.
 You have to eat in the food court here.
 It is the experience by itself.
 You can get fresh buko juice (the way to call coconut juice in the Philippines) in a bottle here, cut fruits and fresh bread.

 2. Chinese cemetery Queen City Gardens – situated on the road going to SM.

 3. graffiti wall around Queen City – check out some very nice graffiti out there.

 4. Minglanilla public market – a couple of kilometres from Cebu City, it is a traditional local market where all goods are being sold, from fresh seafood, fish, to meat, vegetables and fruit.
 The locals buy their food as it is much cheaper than department stores or shopping malls.
 I bet you will be the only white person over there.
 But everyone will smile at you, say hi and be extremely nice to you.
 That’s how the Filipinos are to foreigners.